 The income earned by owners of capital goods is called interest.

-The U.S. Bureau of Economic Analysis measures capital goods production with the monthly durable goods orders report.
+The U.S. Bureau of the Census releases information on capital goods production with the monthly durable goods orders report.
 It reports on total capital goods order, shipments, and inventory.
 It also strips out defense and transportation.
 Those orders come in large batches.
 It can hide the real trends.
 Capital goods production has declined since the Great Recession.
 Demand for them hasn't returned to the same levels.
 As a result, companies aren't investing in new equipment.
 They are buying back stock shares, purchasing new businesses, and looking for opportunities overseas.

 Entrepreneurship as a Factor of Production